PayMe App Homepage Redesign

 Moodboard v1 ✅

 Emphasizes a clean and structured aesthetic focused on functionality and data clarity.
-It highlights key payment features, such as balances and transaction history, through a minimalist layout that enhances readability and usability.
+It highlights key payment features through a minimalist layout that enhances readability and usability.
 This direction was ultimately chosen for its alignment with the app’s goal of delivering a polished, efficient experience.

 Moodboard v2